35 GTA 5 Locations Based on Real Life

 Safe Phrasing: Fort Zancudo draws from Vandenberg and Ventura County/Mugu Lagoon military-base geography.

-Do Not Say: Do not say it is only Vandenberg Air Force Base / Space Force Base.
+Accuracy Note: It is not only Vandenberg Air Force Base / Space Force Base.

 Source: Fort Zancudo Source